Hashik-Donthineni/Wolpertinger/README.md

 ### Output

+Wolpertinger responds with either an empty JSON structure (if there are no bridges to test), or with a structure that contains one or more bridges.
+An empty JSON response has the following format:

+      {}

-Wolpertinger responds with the following JSON structure:
+A JSON response with one or more bridges has the following format:

       {
         "BRIDGE_ID": {